ABHIRAM-CREATOR06/Number-Conversion-Calctor/README.md

 #### Please adhere to this project's `code of conduct`and support the developer with a follow and star.

-#### Devolopment process of time, data transfer size, Fuel economy modules are under development and would be added after development and testing.
+#### Devolopment process of  data transfer size, Fuel economy modules are under development and would be added after development and testing.